 It can be tough to know exactly what to go for when selecting the perfect outdoor paving slab.
 There is such a wide variety available that the choice can be quite overwhelming.
-However, we want to make it a little easier and give you a few tools to start whacking through the thick jungle that is choosing your paving slabWithout a clear idea in your head of the project that you are looking to create, the sheer number of colours, variations and products can be too much to make a snap decision.
-But with prior planning and a clear vision, you can start to narrow down the options.
+Without a clear idea in your head of the project that you are looking to create, the sheer number of colours, variations and products can overwhelming, leading to decisions you are not sure about.

 What Kind of Garden Style Are You Hoping to Create?